PuszkaPotato/Bannerlord.ShipmasterReworked/README_BBCODE_Steam.txt

 Distance multipliers are configurable but I believe default settings are balanced, this setting is also considered for advanced users, and has its own subcategory in MCM.

+[h2]Translations[/h2]

+This mod includes translations for the following languages:
+[list]
+[*] English
+[*] Polish
+[/list]
+You can contribute translations for other languages by submitting a pull request on the [url=https://github.com/puszkapotato/Bannerlord.ShipmasterReworked]GitHub repository[/url].

+If you need help with Github or translation process, feel free to join the [url=https://discord.gg/YcJQkkSuau]Discord - Vee Workshop[/url] and ask for assistance.

 [h2]License[/h2]
 This mod is released under the MIT License.
 See the [url=https://github.com/PuszkaPotato/Bannerlord.ShipmasterReworked/blob/master/LICENSE.txt]LICENSE[/url] file for more details.